TosbackCgusBridge-Bot/CGUs-versions/Inbox/Privacy Policy.md

 6\.
 Changes to this Privacy Policy

-This Privacy Policy may change from time to time.
+This Privacy Policy may change from time to time and an updated Privacy Policy will be available and accessible on our website.
 You are responsible for periodically reviewing this Privacy Policy for any applicable changes.

-Last updated: March 30, 2013
+Last updated: June 26, 2015